Enjoy my personal favorite 2-week Florida road trip itinerary, based on my experiences of growing up in the state.

 The entire loop between these three cities is around 600 miles, leaving you plenty of time in the cities themselves.

-Wherever you choose to spend time during your Florida road trip we hope that you enjoy the state as much as we do!
+Wherever you choose to spend time during your Florida road trips we hope that you enjoy the state as much as we do!

 There is a reason people flock to the state year after year and we want you to see why!